Low emission zones are in place in more than 200 cities in 10 countries across Europe

 London's Low Emission Zone began operation on 4 February 2008 and initially affected only diesel-engined lorries over 12 tonnes.

-The emissions standards that vehicles must meet and the types of vehicle affected by the scheme change significantly from 3 January 2012.
-Many additional vehicles that could previously be used in London without paying a LEZ daily charge will either have to start paying from 3 January 2012 or will have to be modified, certified and registered with TfL before that date.
+The emissions standards that vehicles must meet and the types of vehicle affected by the scheme changed from 3 January 2012 with many additional vehicles having to pay a daily charge or be modified, certified and registered with TfL from that date.